jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 * **Show enthusiasm**.
 Showing authentic enthusiasm not only makes people like you it makes them want to impress you and be liked by you.
 * **Put your phone down**.
 Looking down at your phone breaks your posture, breaks your eye contact, and makes you appear uninterested in the person speaking.
 All these things make others less attracted to you.

-Without good body language, it’s near impossible to make new friends or get someone to find you attractive.
+Without good body language, it’s near impossible to make new friends, get someone to find you attractive, or just be mor elikable in general.
 And we all could use a little help in that department.

-I recently wrote a No-BS guide about it.
+Small advertisement: I recently wrote a No-BS guide about it.
 Check it out here: *[How to be a more attractive man](/how-to-be-an-attractive-man)*.

 ## 5\.
 Don’t be judgmental